previsionio/prevision-python/docs/source/getting_started.rst

     uc = usecase_version.usecase
     uc.delete()

-However, be careful because, in that case, any detail about the usecase will be removed, and you won't be able to make predictions anymore.
+However be careful, in that case any detail about the usecase will be removed, and you won't be able to make predictions from it anymore.